 The source device connected does not support video mirroring.

 - What is Video Mirroring?
 NOTE: Devices that do not support mirroring but do support video output can still project utilizing applications that support video output.
-For example: Netflix, Hulu, and YouTube video.
+For example: Netflix, and YouTube video.
 Here are some examples of devices that support video out, but not video mirroring:

 - iPhone 4